arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitArrayType(ctx *ArrayTypeContext)
     ExitArrayType is called when production arrayType is exited.

+func (s *BaseArcParserListener) ExitAssignmentOp(ctx *AssignmentOpContext)
+    ExitAssignmentOp is called when production assignmentOp is exited.

 func (s *BaseArcParserListener) ExitAssignmentStmt(ctx *AssignmentStmtContext)
     ExitAssignmentStmt is called when production assignmentStmt is exited.